sav-che/TL-2/Authors/Billings, William Dwight {std. W.D. Billings}.md

-> [!cite] BHL link: this entry starts at [page 166](https://www.biodiversitylibrary.org/item/103859#page/176/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 166](https://www.biodiversitylibrary.org/page/33265363) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Billings, William Dwight (1910-x), American botanist, studied at Butler University, A.B.
 1933, at Duke University A.M.
 1935 and Ph.D.
-1936, instructor in botany at the University of Tennessee 1937-1938, at the University of Nevada as an instructor in biology 1938, id. head of the Dept. of Botany 1949-1952, at the Duke University, Durham N.C. as professor of botany 1952. (*W.D.
-Billings*).
+1936, instructor in botany at the University of Tennessee 1937-1938, at the University of Nevada as an instructor in biology 1938, id. head of the Dept. of Botany 1949-1952, at the Duke University, Durham N.C. as professor of botany 1952.
+**Abbreviated name**: *W.D.
+Billings*

 #### Herbarium and types